DecodEPFL/eiv-grid-id/README.md

 Comments in their contents explain what they do.

 ## Simulation for CDC21 manuscript
-Simulations for our manuscript *Bayesian error-in-variable models for the identification of distribution grids* ([available here](https://infoscience.epfl.ch/record/290186?&ln=en)) have been generated using the following commands.
+Simulations for the manuscript *Bayesian error-in-variable models for the identification of distribution grids* ([available here](https://infoscience.epfl.ch/record/290186?&ln=en)) have been generated using the following commands.
 ``` shell script
 python simulate_network.py -vle --network cigre_mv_feeder1